MohamedWageh2020/ADC_Driver_Interrupt/README.md

-# ADC_Driver_Interrupt
-This project features an ADC driver for ATmega16 using interrupt, tested with Proteus simulation and potentiometer input.
-LCD 2x16 displays digital output.
-Find code, circuit design, and testing instructions on this GitHub repository.
+This project is an implementation of an ADC (Analog to Digital Converter) driver for the ATmega16 microcontroller, utilizing interrupt-driven programming.
+The project was tested using Proteus simulation software and real-world hardware, including a potentiometer to simulate analog input and an LCD 2x16 to display the resulting digital output.
+The code and circuit design files are available in this GitHub repository, along with instructions for running the simulation and testing the driver on real hardware.